DieSchoeneWolke/dieschoenewolke/README.md

 </details>
 I've always been interested in technology and computer have always been a fun hobby of mine.

-### Currently working on:
-DieSchoeneWolke.com New Frontpage with Blog

 | I'm familiar with                 |
 |-----------------------------------|
 | AWS                               |